1dolinski/apnow-fun-mcp/README.md

 - **Development Workflow Helper**: Automates common development tasks and tracks progress
 - **Custom Tools**: Extensible architecture for adding project-specific tools

+Why You'll Love It
+-**The MCP server acts as your personal development assistant by providing**:
+- **Instant Documentation Access**: Get documentation for React, AWS, TypeScript, Express, Vercel, and Supabase without endless Googling
+-**AI-Powered Help: Leverage OpenAI**: capabilities to generate documentation and solve development challenges -**Workflow Automation**: Simplify project setup and track your development progress -**Local Control**: Everything runs on your machine (port 3000) for privacy and speed

+-**Perfect For New Developers**
+If you're new to development like I was, this tool helps overcome the "documentation overload" problem.
+Instead of bouncing between dozens of tabs and sites, you can access what you need through a single interface that integrates with VS Code.

 ## Benefits for Developers

 1. **Increased Productivity**